Play-on for lower levels

 Coaches are permitted on the field only at halftime, to attend to an injured player, or to warm up a goalie.
 Any other time the coach is on the field is technically a conduct foul.
 Any other time the coach is on the field--including timeouts--politely remind the coach that he cannot be on the field.

 If the coach is on the field and it is a problem (e.g., coach interferes with the play or the officials, coach is on the field complaining about a call), call the conduct foul.

 Note: There are exceptions to this rule for 10U and 8U games.
 See the Minnesota Youth Rules for details.

 Many officials mistakenly believe that a conduct foul is a 30-second penalty.
 It is not.
 A conduct foul by Team B is a technical foul: loss of possession to Team A, unless Team A is in possession, in which case it is a 30-second penalty.

 Ball in back of crosse

 There is no rule prohibiting a player from carrying the ball in the back of his crosse, and doing so constitutes possession.
 However, if the ball is stuck, that is withholding the ball from play.
 Seeing the ball defy gravity at any point or seeing the ball stay in the stick when the player attempts to throw or shake the ball out is grounds for determining that the ball is "stuck."
-Don't call the withholding until you determine that the ball was actually stuck, even if there is a lot of lobbying from coaches or players.
+On a face-off, the ball must be out of the back of the head of the stick within one step.